forestgrape/coronavirus/index.md

 ## Updates
-- 15.10.
+- 15./16.10.
 Early Online Update about [Protection Measures](./monitor_and_control.md#thoughts-about-social-measures) and [Transmission](./transmission.md) in online work.
-Due to steep increase in cases in Europe and new evidence on transmission.
+Due to steep increase of cases in Europe and new pieces of evidence regarding transmission.
+    > The steep increases despite protection measures in place is noteworthy, since it indicates many hidden/undetected cases.
 - 5.10./6.10. moved from literal single-page (all content in index.md) to multiple pages.
 Pages including short description are in the in the [content](#content).
   > Even though I liked the single page version since it acknowledges the connections, multi-page is simpler to manage and easier to make the topics as self-contained as possible.
 - 21.9. new section [Backtracing the Natural Habitat of Sars-CoV-1/2](#backtrace-habitat)